International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 data needs good governance goals.
-We are deeply rooted in the European values of freedom, inviolability, privacy, security, humanity, and respect (without claiming to be exhaustive) and therefore include considerations of values and ethics into the rulebook, and carefully choose the path to the data economy weighing the impact on people and societies.
+We are deeply rooted in the European values of freedom, inviolability, privacy, security, humanity, and respect (without claiming to be exhaustive) and therefore include considerations of values and ethics into the Rulebook, and carefully choose the path to the data economy weighing the impact on people and societies.